 Kassius Benson can help you navigate the federal legal system so that you can make reliable decisions based on in-depth understanding of the consequences you may face.

 Experienced Federal Criminal Defense Representation

 In federal drug conspiracy cases, the strength of the evidence is paramount.
 As an experienced lawyer, Kassius Benson is skilled at helping clients evaluate whether to take a case to trial or whether to find other ways to resolve the issue more favorably for the client.
 He places a large emphasis on honesty with our clients.
 Although it is often more difficult to be realistic with clients than to promise miracles, we know that our clients and their families deserve the truth about the seriousness of federal drug conspiracy charges.

 Federal government agencies, including the DEA and the FBI, expend tremendous resources prosecuting people for drug crimes.
 This makes it imperative that you work with an experienced federal criminal defense attorney if you have been accused of possession with intent to distribute drugs.

-At Kassius Benson Law, P.A., we are serious about representing people facing drug indictments.
-Kassius Benson, our lead trial attorney, offers strong and effective federal criminal defense against charges of possession with intent to distribute, drug distribution, or drug trafficking involving a wide range of drugs, such as:
+Kassius Benson, a trial attorney, offers strong and effective federal criminal defense against charges of possession with intent to distribute, drug distribution, or drug trafficking involving a wide range of drugs, such as:

 - Prescription narcotics such as OxyContin